 With steadily increasing athletic facilities in an improved Merrill Field with a new field house, and Davis Gymnasium, now under construction and in use, Alfred athletics cannot fail to show the effect of such progress in more winning teams and spirit.
-The completion of Davis gymnasium will satisfy in part past need for additional space and equipment for men.
-It include basketball court, faciliwill ties for indoor track. locker shower rooms, and training facilities.
-The erection of a proposed new gymnasium, east of the present one, will satisfy current needs for both men and women.
-It will include a swimming pool, locker and shower rooms for men and women. basketball court, smaller game courts, and administrative offices
+The completion of Davis Gym nasium will satisfy a long-felt need in providing a gymnasium adequate to the needs of Alfred in every respect-including basketball courts, indoor track, swimming pool, locker-rooms and showers, and offices of athletic administration.